CurrikiLibrary/CurrikiLearn/readme.md

 - Group management that allows administration at the regional, district and school levels.
 - Resource filtering based on an individual's group membership.

+**Prerequisite**

+    - Must configured and installed CurrikiOpenLibrary as CurrikiOpenCurriculumPortal is using API's from CurrikiOpenLibrary.
 **Deployment:**